On Surjectivity of Neural Networks: Can you elicit any behavior from your model?: Broader Discussion on the Implications of Surjectivity.

-A second perspective is to consider the hidden embedding computed by the network as the deterministic function.
-Take for example GPT as a function that computes vector $b$ that is the hidden embedding output of its last block.
+A second perspective is to consider the hidden embedding computed by the network as a deterministic function.
+Take GPT, for example, as a function that computes vector $b$, the hidden embedding output of its last block.
 Embedding $b$ is used by the model to output any token $i$ from a finite set of tokens with embeddings $h_i$, with probability $p(i\mid b)\propto \exp(b^\top h_i)$.
-GPT has full support, i.e., $p(i\mid b)>0$ for all $i$, as long as $b$ is not parallel to any of the token embeddings.
-On the other hand, our surjectivity results allows one to deterministically generate any one of the tokens.
-Let's take an arbitrary token $i$.
+GPT has full support, i.e., $p(i\mid b)>0$ for all $i$, for any finite hidden embedding $b$.
+On the other hand, our surjectivity results can make a particular token arbitrarily likely when its embedding has a direction that separates it from the other token embeddings.
+Take an arbitrary token $i$ with this property.
 Surjectivity of the network implies that for some input, the transformer's hidden embedding is $b = \lambda h_i$ for large $\lambda$.
-Since $b$ is now parallel to the embedding of token $i$, $p(j|b)\rightarrow 0$ for all other tokens $h_j \neq h_i$.
-Thus surjectivity of the transformer implies that for any token $i$, there is some input that deterministically generates that token.
+If $h_i^\top h_i>h_i^\top h_j$ for all other token embeddings $h_j$, then $p(j|b)\rightarrow 0$ for all $h_j \neq h_i$ as $\lambda\to\infty$.
+Thus surjectivity of the transformer implies that such a token can be made the deterministic greedy-decoding output.